Door to Door Auto Transport Service: Convenience and Reliability

 Do I have to be present for pickup?

-Yes, you or a designated agent (friend, neighbor, family member) must be present to sign the Bill of Lading inspection report.
-The carrier cannot take the car without a signature.
+Yes, you or a designated agent must be present to sign the Bill of Lading.
+The carrier cannot take the car without a signature from an authorized person.

-Carriers are licensed to haul vehicles, not household goods.
-However, most drivers allow up to 100 lbs of personal items in the trunk.
-These items are not insured and are shipped at your own risk.
+Most drivers allow up to 100 lbs in the trunk.
+These items are not insured and shipped at your own risk.
+Remove all valuables.

 Why Choose SouthWest Auto Transport?